imubarak234/simple-business-dashboard/README.md

+# React Dashboard
+A simple designed react dashbord with standard data tables and charts.
+For businesses and cooperations

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).